Skip to main content

 That balance of skills from health care, public health and business helps graduates to be effective in a wide range of roles.
 Let’s explore the many roles in the field.

-This leads to curriculum that is rooted in practical application, teaching skills like healthcare quality, operations management and entrepreneurship.
+Your education is rooted in practical application, emphasizing skills like healthcare quality, operations management and entrepreneurship.
+You can put your knowledge to work in the administration department of almost any health care organization.
 Administrators also spend time reviewing needs like compliance, facility efficiency and finances.

-“We’re seeing very swift growth in the number of positions available for medical and health care organization managers,” shares Elizabeth Simmons, director of external communications for the OSU Career Development Center.
-Simmons also said program grads will be “well-prepared to improve patient care and health, and to reduce health care costs.”
+“We’re seeing very swift growth in the number of positions available for medical and health care organization managers,” shares Elizabeth Simmons, director of external communications for the Oregon State Career Development Center.
+Simmons also said program grads will be “well prepared to improve patient care and health and to reduce health care costs.”

 As outpatient clinics and smaller practices become more common, more non-hospital settings will need administrative support.
 In fact, over 30% of medical and health services managers work in ambulatory health care services — facilities such as walk-in clinics, outpatient clinics, dental and therapy offices, private practices and home health care services.